weirdgyn/addnet/README.md

 # AddNet
-KiCAD Add Net action-plugin
+KiCAD AddNet action-plugin

-Allows to add a net on a already existing PCB.
+Allows to add a new net on a already existing PCB.

 ## When use this tool (hopefully never!)